All Products

 Note

-The automatic selection logic of AUTO mode is as follows:
+The automatic selection logic for AUTO mode is as follows:

-• For Hologres instances of version 2.1.27 and later, the JDBC mode is selected and lightweight connections are enabled by default (which means the connection.fixed.enabled option is automatically set to true).
+• For Hologres instances of V2.1.27 and later, JDBC mode is selected, and lightweight connections are enabled by default.
+This means the connection.fixed.enabled parameter is set to true by default.

-• For Hologres instances of version 2.0 and earlier, the HoloHub mode is selected.
+• For Hologres instances of V2.0 and earlier, HOLOHUB mode is selected.

 source.binlog.change-log-mode

-The changelog event types supported by the CDC source table.
+The changelog types supported by the CDC source table.

 ENUM